Prenatal vs. Postnatal Vitamins: What’s the Difference?

 Why trade your Prenatal for Postnatal Vitamins?

-We took a look at the minimal amount of postnatal vitamins in the marketplace and found their nutrient content did not stack up against the true nutrient needs of postpartum moms. so, we decided to create our own postnatal vitamins.
+We took a look at the minimal amount of postnatal vitamins in the marketplace and found their nutrient content did not stack up against the true nutrient needs of postpartum moms. so, we decided to create our own after-birth vitamins.
 Why?
 First, lets talk about postnatal depletion.
 After birth, there are a constellation of changes that happen in your transformation to motherhood:

 - The physical act of delivery takes a toll (after all, that’s why it’s called labor!)
-Women lose about a half a quart of blood during vaginal birth, and about a full quart during a cesarean birth.
+Women lose about a half a quart of blood during vaginal birth, and about a full quart during a caesarean birth.
 Many women become anemic following delivery, causing you to feel extra tired and weak.
 Which is why doctors recommend taking a supplement with iron to replenish your iron levels.

 - There are the physiological changes to your body (if you didn't know what a perineum is, bet you do now!)
 Muscle cramping is very common those first few weeks postpartum.
 From your uterus contracting back to its original size, to even leg and foot cramps, it's important to restore your calcium and magnesium levels.